 In 1903 the British government had offered part of East Africa to the Jewish people as a homeland and refuge from persecution; this was known as the 'Uganda Scheme'.
+(See Zionism, p.
+9).
 Zionist opinion was split between those who welcomed Uganda as a temporary refuge, and those determined to hold out for a homeland in Palestine.
 The Zionist Congress of 1905 declined Britain's offer.